Browser does not support script.

 Emotion resources

-This research project is led by Stephanie Petty and focuses on helping others manage their emotions.
+This research series is led by Dr Stephanie Petty and focuses on helping others to understand and manage their emotions.

 The resources on this page are free to use.

-There is a list of emotional wellbeing resources including a worksheet to help you understand and manage your emotions.
+Below you will find a collection of emotional wellbeing resources.
 They can be thought of as self-help, wellbeing resources that you can use personally, or with people you work with.
 They are designed by many different people, including autistic people, mental health clinicians, and researchers.
 Neurodivergent people have many different experiences, challenges, and identities.
 Please consider what works for you.

-The following worksheets have been created to build a shared understanding of neurodiversity in society and increase inclusion and belonging for minority groups.
+The following wellbeing card pack, worksheets and loneliness guide have been created to build a shared understanding of neurodiversity in society and increase inclusion and belonging.

-They are based on research carried out by Dr Stephanie Petty, Chartered Clinical Psychologist and Associate Professor.
+They are based on research carried out by Dr Stephanie Petty, Chartered Clinical Psychologist and Associate Professor, and colleagues.

 View Stephanie's staff profile